Lyme disease symptoms vary from person to person. It depends on the stage of the infection. Some people may not have symptoms.

 - Eye symptoms, such as watering, redness, blurred vision, swelling, or light sensitivity (less common)

-- Other nonspecific symptoms, such as skin problems or heart abnormalities (less common)
+- Other symptoms, such as skin problems or heart abnormalities (less common)

-Note: All symptoms of early manifestation usually occur with the first rash or within about 6 weeks of it.
+Note: Early symptoms usually happen with the first rash or within about 6 weeks of it.
 They may go away on their own within a few weeks or months.

 - Joint pain—painful inflammation of the joints, as well as intermittent or chronic arthritis

-- Chronic skin problems—can include thinning, thickening, or discoloration of the skin, usually of the hands and feet
+- Long term skin problems—such as thinning, thickening, or color changes to the skin, usually of the hands and feet